The Daily Pennsylvanian is a student-run nonprofit.

 A lawsuit against the Ivy League over its ban on athletic scholarships was dismissed in federal court last week.

 The case, originally brought by Brown basketball players Tamenang Choh and Grace Kirk, alleged that the ban on scholarships restrains market trade in college athletics and therefore violates federal antitrust law.
-U.S. District Judge Alvin Thompson dismissed the suit, stating that the Ivy League itself did not constitute a specific, relevant market.
+United States District Judge Alvin Thompson dismissed the suit, stating that the Ivy League itself did not constitute a specific, relevant market.

 “At best, the plaintiffs’ allegations of anticompetitive effects relate to just some market participants, not effects in the market as a whole,” Thompson wrote in the ruling.